Foster School of Business – University of Washington

 Yes.
 The Foster MBA program has accepted the GRE for a few years now.

-What is the average GRE score for admission to Foster's MBA program?
+What is the median GRE score for admission to Foster's MBA program?

-The Foster MBA average GRE scores are 161 Verbal and 160 Quantitative.
+The Foster MBA median GRE scores are 158 Verbal and 164 Quantitative.

 What is the minimum number of years of work experience required for admission to Foster's MBA program?